pvonahn22/rhodium-swmm/example/README.md

 Then activate this environment with:
     `conda activate python310-venv`

-Next, install the necessary Python packages with:
+Next, install the necessary Python packages (you may need to install Git if you don't have it: https://git-scm.com/downloads, and add Git to your path on Windows following these instructions: https://www.java.com/en/download/help/path.html):
     `pip install -r requirements.txt`
     `pip install git+https://github.com/julianneq/rhodium-swmm`